GitMirroring/mediagoblin/docs/source/siteadmin/relnotes.rst

 =====

-This release has a number of changes related to the way we recommend building MediaGoblin; upgrade steps are below, but if you run into trouble, consider pinging the MediaGoblin list or IRC channel.
+This release has a number of changes related to the way we recommend building MediaGoblin; upgrade steps are below.

 **Do this to upgrade**